-- ✓ Develop, implement, and enforce an energy control program. - ✓ Use lockout devices for equipment that can be locked out.
-Tagout devices may be used in lieu of lockout devices only if the tagout program provides employee protection equivalent to that provided through a lockout program. - ✓ Ensure that new or overhauled equipment is capable of being locked out. - Use only lockout/tagout devices authorized for the particular equipment or machinery and ensure that they are durable, standardized, and substantial. - ✓ Ensure that lockout/tagout devices identify the individual users. - ✓ Establish a policy that permits only the employee who applied a lockout/tagout device to remove it. - ✓ Provide effective training as mandated for all employees.
+- ✓ Implement lockout/tagout (LOTO) practices and procedures. - ✓ Use true locking devices for equipment that can be locked out.
+Tags may be used in lieu of lockout devices only if the tagout program provides employee protection equivalent to that provided through a lockout program. - ✓ Ensure that new or overhauled equipment is capable of being locked out. - Use only lockout/tagout devices authorized; ensure that they are durable, standardized, and substantial. - ✓ Ensure that lockout/tagout devices identify the individual users. - ✓ Establish a policy that permits only the employee who applied a lockout/tagout device to remove it. - ✓ Train all employees.

-Specifics will vary, but the following procedures are a basic outline necessary to disable machinery or equipment to prevent hazardous energy release:
+The following is a basic outline necessary to disable equipment to prevent a hazardous energy release:

 - 1. Scene survey identify all potential hazards. - 2.
 Notify affected people of LOTO and reason for it. - 3.
-Shut machine down with normal procedures. - Isolate from source turn off disconnects, breakers, valves; dissipated stored energy or restrain (blocking/ bleed-down...) - 5.
-Lockout/tagout use assigned lock/tag; key must remain with person who applied lock. - 6.
-Test operate normal controls to ensure equip will not operate; use meter to verify electrical circuits. - 7.
+Shut machine down with normal procedures. - 4.
+Isolate from source turn off disconnects, breakers, valves; dissipated stored energy or restrain (blocking/ bleed-down...) - 5.
+Lockout/tagout use assigned lock/tag; key must remain with person who applied lock. - Test operate normal controls to ensure equip will not operate; use meter to verify electrical circuits. - 7.
 Proceed with work or repairs. - 8.
 Remove all tools from work area, reinstall guards, & ensure everyone is clear. - 9.
 Remove LOTO and restore energy. - 10.
 Proceed with normal start up.